krischer/head2cydef/README.md

+# head2cydef - Autocreate Cython definition files

-`head2cydef` translates C header files to corresponding Cython definition files which are then used to call C libraries from Cython.
+**head2cydef** translates C header files to corresponding Cython definition files which are then used to call C libraries from Cython.

 It leverages the Python bindings of the [clang](http://clang.llvm.org/)